noapeled/GloolaServer/README.md

 ## Get Caretakers of Patient

-    GET /caretakers
+    GET /caretakers/:userid

+Where userid identifies the patient.
-The server will reply with the following JSON body:
+The server will reply with all caretakers of the patient, in the following JSON body:

     [
         {"userid": ..., "name": ..., "email": ...},